DESY

 • A4.
 Development of experimental techniques:

-Students join groups developing new experimental techniques, including diffraction and scattering, spectroscopy, and imaging.
-The unique capabilities of X-rays as a probe allows the investigation of a specimen inside special sample environments, such as chemical reactors or pressure cells.
+Students join groups developing new experimental techniques, including diffraction and scattering, spectroscopy and imaging.
+The unique capabilities of X-rays as a probe allows the investigation of a specimen inside special sample environments such as chemical reactors or pressure cells.
 Topics include ultrafast, time-resolved or in-situ diffraction and scattering techniques, imaging and microscopy with coherent X-rays, tomography, X-ray optics and nanofocusing, scanning microscopy and microspectroscopy.

 • A5.
 Lasers and optics:

 Students join groups developing laser sources, measurement and diagnostics techniques and their applications.
-Topics cover a wide field including ultrafast lasers, high power and high energy lasers, free-electron laser (FEL) seeding, strong field optical sub-cycle pulse synthesis, frequency combs and phase stable laser sources, laser spectroscopy, strong field THz pulse studies, X-ray pulse diagnostics, high order harmonic generation and attosecond science, and ultrafast nano-optics.
+Topics cover a wide field including ultrafast lasers, high power and high energy lasers, free-electron laser (FEL) seeding, strong field optical sub-cycle pulse synthesis, frequency combs and phase-stable laser sources, laser spectroscopy, strong-field THz pulse studies, X-ray pulse diagnostics, high-order harmonic generation and attosecond science and ultrafast nano-optics.
 Projects include handling of laser optics, electronics and programming, simulations and data analysis.

 • A6.
 Theory and computing:

-Program B : Research in Elementary Particle Experiments, Accelerators, Theory of experimental particles and Computing:
+Programme B : Research in Elementary Particle Experiments, Accelerators, Theory of experimental particles and Computing:

-Experiments in Elementary Particle Physics
+Experiments in Elementary Particle Physics:

--- the Belle II experiment and
+-- The Belle II experiment and

--- the experiment ALPS II at DESY.
+-- The exeriment ALPS II at DESY.

 Program C : Research in Astroparticle Physics: